ibm-cloud-docs/pattern-db2-sap-vpc/reference-architecture.md

 #### Cluster management software
 {: #cluster-mgmt-sw}

 There are a number of different solutions available that provide cluster management, both open source and proprietary.
-This pattern uses the open source Pacemaker software to manage the cluster resources and control and orchestrate the failover and failback of resources when the cluster configuration changes as cluster nodes leave and rejoin the cluster.
+This pattern uses the open source Pacemaker software to manage the cluster resources for the SAP Applications and the IBM Db2 integrated Pacemaker to manage the Db2 resources, controlling and orchestrating the failover and failback of resources when the cluster configuration changes as cluster nodes leave and rejoin the cluster.

 Other solutions from the open source community or from other commercial organizations are also available.
 Refer to the websites of the open source projects or the documentation provided by commercial organizations for further information on how these could be used within this architecture.